Artificial intelligence in music: Spike AI

 Spike AI is an AI-based audio plug-in, developed by Spike Stent in collaboration with his son Joshua Stent and friend Henry Ramsey, that analyzes tracks and provides suggestions to increase clarity and other aspects during mixing.
 Communication is done by using a chatbot trained on Spike Stent's personal data.
 The plug-in integrates into digital audio workstation.

 Musical applications

 Artificial intelligence can potentially impact how producers create music by giving reiterations of a track that follow a prompt given by the creator.
 These prompts allow the AI to follow a certain style that the artist is trying to go for.
 AI has also been seen in musical analysis where it has been used for feature extraction, pattern recognition, and musical recommendations.
 New tools that are powered by artificial intelligence have been made to help aid in generating original music compositions, like AIVA (Artificial Intelligence Virtual Artist) and Udio.
 This is done by giving an AI model data of already-existing music and having it analyze the data using deep learning techniques to generate music in many different genres, such as classical music or electronic music.
+Musical and choral classrooms are already implementing AI driven programs to aid in musical learning, and development of creative skills in students where AI has shown to provide a statistically significant increase.